 There are no silver bullets, different people need different approaches.
 That’s why I draw primarily from psychology, Western philosophy and Zen.
 The art of coaching is to meet each individual with sensitivity and understanding.

-It looks clear to me that there exist common functional principles underlying all realms of nature.
-This nature is rational at the core and man is fundamentally rooted in it.
-I strive to understand these principles as fully as possible.
+It seems clear to me that there exists common functional principles underlying all realms of nature.
 Natural laws are unbreakable laws and when we fight against them, we inevitably end up breaking ourselves.
-On the other hand, a correct understanding of and an ability to work in harmony with these principles creates a good life, rich in flow and energy.
+On the other hand, a correct understanding of and an ability to work in harmony with these principles creates a good life, rich in every way.

-Pain such as sickness, injury and loss is an inherent part of life, but not suffering.
-Suffering is optional.
-Suffering, or psychological pain, is ultimately self-generated, and this is incredibly good news!
+Pain such as sickness, injury and loss is an inherent part of life, but that doesn’t have to create unhappiness.
+Suffering, or psychological pain, is ultimately self-generated.

 Which problems do you wish to transform?